 How Feline Vestibular Disease is Diagnosed

-If no cause can be established for your cat's symptoms your vet will diagnose the condition as Idiopathic Vestibular Disease, which simply means that the exact cause isn’t known.
+If no cause can be established for your cat's symptoms your vet may diagnose the condition as Idiopathic Vestibular Disease, which simply means that the exact cause isn’t known.

 Vestibular Disease Treatment for Cats